 The total annual cost of allowances to a member for the use of her or his own equipment and services must not exceed $1190.

-In the case where the council provides a mobile phone plan, the portion of the cost to be paid by the member to cover personal use will be agreed with the council.
+Where the council provides a mobile phone plan, the portion of the cost to be paid by the member to cover personal use will be agreed with the council.
 The Authority recommends that councils look at current practice in central government for models and we can supply examples if requested.

-In the current determination, the Authority has assumed that councils will not be providing plans for home internet/broadband services because household use is growing significantly and it is unlikely that official use required by the elected member will be a high proportion of the cost.
+The Authority has assumed that councils will not be providing plans for home internet/broadband services because household use is growing significantly and it is unlikely that official use required by the elected member will be a high proportion of the cost.
 However, in cases where this is not so and the council wishes to supply the whole plan, the council should contact the Authority.

 In some areas of the country a regular landline or mobile coverage is not available.
 Where such circumstances exist the council may put a costed recommendation to the Authority for approval to make a one-off payment for installation and either a reimbursement or allowance for on-going maintenance and support reflecting the costs involved.
 It is anticipated this allowance will normally reflect no more than 75% of the costs involved.